StanfordSpezi/SpeziQuestionnaire/Sources/SpeziQuestionnaire/SpeziQuestionnaire.docc/SpeziQuestionnaire.md

 @Row {
     @Column {
-        @Image(source: "Overview", alt: "Screenshot showing a FHIR Questionnaire rendered using the Questionnaire module."){
+        @Image(source: "Overview", alt: "Screenshot showing an FHIR Questionnaire rendered using the Questionnaire module."){
-            A FHIR Questionnaire rendered using ``QuestionnaireView``.
+            An FHIR Questionnaire is rendered using the ``QuestionnaireView``.
+        }
     }
 }